In the age of instant gratification, your best bet for purchasing just about anything is on the Internet, smoking chips included.

 Where to buy smoking chips online

 If you are an online shopper, I recommend choosing from the selection of Wildwood Grilling smoking chips.
-There are seven flavors available (Hickory, Maple, Apple, Cherry, Mesquite, Alder and the Northwest blend).
+There are six flavors available (Hickory, Maple, Apple, Cherry, Alder, and the Northwest blend).

 Now, if you just can’t wait to fire up that smoker and shipping by land, sea or air is not quick enough for you, there are several other options.
 Smoking chips can be found in grocery and hardware stores, kitchen supply centers, BBQ stores and specialty food stores.

 What to look out for when buying smoking chips

 When shopping for smoking chips, typically, price represents quality.
 Smoking chips that are all wood and exclude pieces of bark have most likely gone through a kiln-drying process to assure the eradication of pathogens, like fungus and bacteria.